ubiquity/ubiquibot/README.md

 1. Fork the ubiquibot repo and add your local instance of ubiquibot to the forked repository.
 2. Enable Github action running on the forked repo and allow `issues` on the settings tab.
-3. Create a [QA issue](https://github.com/ubiquibot/staging/issues/21) similar to this where you show the feature working in the forked repo
+3. Create a [QA issue](https://github.com/ubiquibot/staging/issues/21) similar to this where you show the feature working in the forked repo.
-4. Describe carefully the steps taken to get the feature working, this way our team can easily verify
+4. Describe carefully the steps taken to get the feature working, this way our team can easily verify.
-5. Link that QA issue to the pull request as indicated on the template before requesting a review
+5. Link that QA issue to the pull request as indicated on the template before requesting a review.

 ## How to create a new release